Jidzo1/pride2025-app-legal/PRIVACY_POLICY.md

-# Privacy Policy for Toronto Pride 2025 Events
+# Privacy Policy for Montreal Pride 2025 Events

-**Last updated:** June 2025
+**Last updated:** July 2025

 ## Introduction

-Toronto Pride 2025 Events ("we," "our," or "us") is committed to protecting your privacy.
+Montreal Pride 2025 Events ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ## Information We Collect